 For the purpose of this MOU:

 The term VRC means Virtual Research Community defined as an organisational grouping that brings together transient Virtual Organisations within a persistent and sustainable structure.
 A VRC must be a self-organising group that collects and represents the interests of a focussed collection of researchers across a clear and well-defined field.
-Named contacts are agreed upon by the VRC to perform specific roles and these then form the communication channel between the VRC and EGI.
+Named contacts are agreed upon by the VRC to perform specific roles and these then form the communication channel between the VRC and EGI.eu.

 The term EGI (European Grid Infrastructure) refers to the production infrastructure – the federated resources brought together by the participants within EGI.eu, or made accessible to the VRC through various MoUs – that EGI.eu coordinates on behalf of the EGI community.